Kids Screen Time Hits New Highs Summer 2026: 20 Studies Say This Works

 - Screens kill self-control.
 And without self-control, everything else falls apart.

 According to 2025 data: 49% of parents use screens daily just to manage their kids.
 The meeting ran late.
 The other kid needed attention.
 Exhausted by evening.
-Rules evaporate.
+The rules evaporate—and 60% of parents now feel guilty about it.
+54% think their child is "addicted" to screens.

 What Actually Works